1TanishChavan/CodeSprint/Readme.md

 - postgres database

-* Create .env file in bankend folder like .env.sample
+* Create .env file in backend folder like .env.sample
 * Run this command

 ```